Data Collaboration Analysis with Orthonormal Basis Selection and Alignment: Empirics Under Relaxed Assumptions

-\item \textbf{Clinical Regression (eICU-CRD~\cite{eicu}):} Data from the 50 largest hospitals are used to predict patient length of stay (in days) based on 25 routinely collected clinical features.
-Performance is measured using RMSE (lower values indicate better predictive performance), averaged across hospitals over 100 runs with an MLP model.
-Federated averaging (FedAvg), executed over 40 rounds with full participation, provides a baseline for federated learning.
-The anchor matrix is generated as a uniformly random matrix with $ a = 3000 $.
+\item \textbf{Clinical regression (eICU-CRD~\cite{eicu}):} We use data from the 50 largest hospitals to predict patient length of stay (days) from 25 routinely collected clinical features.
+We randomly select 20\% of the data as the test set.
+Performance is reported as RMSE (lower is better), averaged across hospitals over 100 runs using an MLP model.
+As a federated learning baseline, we run federated averaging (FedAvg) for 40 rounds with full participation.
+The anchor matrix is drawn uniformly at random with $a=3000$.

 \end{itemize}

 We compare a centralized oracle (\textbf{Central}); per‑user local models (\textbf{Local}); two contemporary DC baselines \textbf{Imakura‑DC} (\textbf{Algorithm}~\ref{alg: Imakura-DC}), \textbf{Kawakami‑DC} (\textbf{Algorithm}~\ref{alg: Kawakami-DC}); and the proposed \textbf{ODC} (\textbf{Algorithm}~\ref{alg: ODC}).
 For CelebA, we additionally include additive Gaussian \textbf{DP}~\cite{analyticalgaussianmechanism}, and for eICU, we include \textbf{FedAvg}~\cite{FL1}, to place ODC in the wider PPML context.